ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ## Appraisal Context initialisation

-The goal of the initialisation phase is to load the CoRIM Appraisal Context with objects such as CoRIM tags, cryptographic validation key material (e.g., raw public keys, root certificates, intermediate CA certificate chains), etc. that will be used in the subsequent Evidence Appraisal phase.
+The goal of the initialisation phase is to load the CoRIM Appraisal Context with objects such as tags (CoMID, CoSWID etc.) from CoRIM files, cryptographic validation key material (e.g., raw public keys, root certificates, intermediate CA certificate chains), etc. that will be used in the subsequent Evidence Appraisal phase.